vrk-kpa/suomifi-ui-components/.styleguidist/accessibility.md

 ## Known issues

-* **MultiSelect** and **SingleSelect**: Options are not read out by VoiceOver on macOS when using Safari.
+Updated 3rd October 2025.

+* **MultiSelect** and **SingleSelect**: On iOS using VoiceOver, and macOS versions 14 and older using Safari and VoiceOver, accessing and reading out the options in the opened listbox element is either hard or not possible.
-* **MultiSelect** and **SingleSelect**: The selected state of an option is not read out by JAWS.
+* **SingleSelect**: The selected state of an option is not read out by JAWS.
-* **Textarea** and **TextInput**: Success/error states are not distinguishable without colour.
-* **Breadcrumb**: Line-height does not adjust when only text is resized 200%.
+* **Breadcrumb**: Height does not adjust when only text is resized 200%.
 * **Dropdown**: Line-height does not adjust when only text is resized 200%.
-* **DateInput**: Disabled dates are not distuinguishable from non-disabled ones in Windows High Contrast mode.

 ## Our accessibility checklist

 ### On the tests

-This checklist reflects the current features of the component library.
+This checklist reflects the current features of the component library and covers WCAG 2.2.
 It is not meant to be a comprehensive WCAG checklist.
 For example, we do not test for Page Titled (WCAG-criterion 2.4.2), because the component library only includes invividual components, not pages.
-Similarly, we do not have a test for Captions (WCAG-criterion *2.2) or other media-related criteria, because there is no video content within our components.
+Similarly, we do not have a test for Captions (WCAG-criterion 1.2.2) or other media-related criteria, because there is no video content within our components.
 You should always do your own accessibility testing.
 A good start is the <a href="https://webaim.org/standards/wcag/checklist">WebAIM WCAG 2 Checklist</a>.

 ### Automated